rballachay/morbius/README.md

 ## Language - running

-In order to run the language model once all the dependencies are installed, just run the following from the `morbius` directory:
+There are two principal modes of running the language model.
+The first is through the controller directly, which

 ```bash python3 controller.py```